 Approximate Weight: Before 2012 the bindings were light but closer to the medium side of light.
 Now they are more in the heavier end of light or light end of normal.

 2013 Flux TT30 Overview

-The 2012 TT30 lost some weight and they added a new base plate that is similar to the high end binding base plates of old.
-There is also new toe straps that are lighter.
+The 2012 TT30 lost some weight and they added a new base plate that is similar to the high-end binding base plates of old.
+There are also new toe straps that are lighter.

 For 2011 Flux changed the name from the Titan to the TT30 but the ride is very similar.
 The Toe strap was changed from an over the toe specific to a hybrid but that is about it.

 If you can't buy through the links above, you can support the site with: